main content, site navigation, search

 Letters

-Now that you know your copy, you can start choosing typeface(s) that support it.
-At this point, it is wise to learn more about the author(s) of the text and use their personal attributes such as educational background, narration style or sound of voice.
-Use information about the author as an additional reference for the typeface selection.
+Now that you know your copy, you can start choosing typefaces that support it.
+At this point, it is wise to learn more about the author of the text and use their personal attributes such as educational background, narration style or sound of voice.
+In essence, use information about the author as a reference for the typeface selection.

 Create a list of the most important terms or phrases from the text and use those in a typeface preview panel.
-Check for weird kerning if any and avoid typefaces that technically don’t support your text (At the time of this writing, kerning is not conveniently supported in CSS).
+Check for weird kerning pairs and avoid typefaces that technically don’t support your text (At the time of this writing, kerning is not conveniently supported in CSS).
 Rinse, repeat.

 Basic layout

-My personal favorite 320 vertical grid is 20 + 280 + 20 pixels for text pages (or 10 + 300 + 10 for applications, but I digress)
+My personal favorite 320 vertical grid is 20 + 280 + 20 pixels for text pages or 10 + 300 + 10 for web applications.

 Grouping content